joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/04/27/us/abortion-bans-nebraska-south-carolina.html?searchResultPosition=4

 **N.F.L.
 Draft Order and Picks: First Round Results**\
 `The Carolina Panthers selected Bryce Young, the Alabama quarterback, at No. 1 overall.
+Other teams got busy quickly with trades.
 Here’s a full list of the results as they happen.`\
 https://nytimes.com/2023/04/27/sports/football/nfl-draft-picks-first-round-results.html?searchResultPosition=5

 **New York to Change Minimum Wage and Bail in $229 Billion Budget Deal**\